For Those Worried About Aging Is CBD Really The Fountain of Youth?

-People who take CBD will often say they feel a renewed vigor that includes extra energy to spare, but can CBD actually slow the process of aging?
+People who take CBD will often say they feel a renewed vigor that includes extra energy to spare, but can CBD actually slow the aging process?

-Humans have been searching for the fountain of youth probably since the beginning of time.
-Records date from as far back as ancient Greek philosophers to the first explorers of the New World.
+Humans’ search for the fountain of youth probably began at the dawn of time.
+Records of this search date back as far as ancient Greek philosophers to the first explorers of the New World.
 Everyone wants to find the secret of eternal youth.
 Today, you would be forgiven if you’ve started to wonder if cannabidiol (CBD) is the elixir we’ve been searching for.

 Consumers should always be wary about any companies making absolute claims about their products.
-Thankfully, CBD is safe to use in nearly all circumstances, but the evidence is barely past the petri dish phase of study.
+Thankfully, CBD is safe to consume in nearly all circumstances.
+However the evidence is barely past the petri dish phase of study.

 Most CBD research is conducted on human cells in a laboratory, sometimes on lab animals, and very, very rarely on small human trials.
-To date, the only approval the Food and Drug Administration has provided to any cannabis derivative is to Epidiolex (for the treatment of intractable forms of epilepsy).
+To date, the only approval given by the Food and Drug Administration to any cannabis derivative is to Epidiolex (for the treatment of intractable forms of epilepsy).

 What Does the Research Really Say?

-Thus far, most research demonstrates CBD has two key properties which may, given more study, promote an anti-aging effects.
+Thus far, most research demonstrates CBD has two key properties which may, given more study, promote anti-aging effects.
 These are: antioxidative and anti-inflammatory properties.
 But, have there been any legitimate, placebo controlled studies on CBD-infused creams and aging to prove the many claims out there?
-Unfortunately, no matter what you read on the many health and wellness blogs about CBD, there are no direct studies of CBD for aging.
+Unfortunately, contrary to what you might read on many health and wellness blogs about CBD, there are no direct studies of CBD for aging.

 The final area of interest surrounding CBD and aging is the way the compound may protect the brain.
-Many of the compounds found in cannabis, including CBD, have demonstrated a profound ability to protect the brain from age-related inflammation.
-Cannabidiol is specifically undergoing intense study for use as a hypoxia-ischemia protection for Huntington’s Disease and Parkinson’s.
+Many of the compounds found in cannabis, including CBD, can demonstrate a profound ability to protect the brain from age-related inflammation.
+Cannabidiol is specifically undergoing intense study for consumption as a hypoxia-ischemia protection for Huntington’s Disease and Parkinson’s.
 In many cases, the acute administration of CBD seems to delay the onset of symptoms and slow down their progression.

-When CBD is combined with other cannabinoids, like THC, it may be even more powerful.
-In a recent study on aging and cannabis in mice, the lab results were quite astounding.
+When CBD combines with other cannabinoids, like THC, it may be even more powerful.
+This interaction goes by the name the entourage effect.
+In a recent study — published in the European Journal of Pain Supplements (2016) — on aging and cannabis in mice, the lab results were quite astounding.
 When researchers supplied cannabis to mice throughout their short lifespan, they had measurably younger brains as elderly mice, than their counterparts.

 Is ‘CBD a Fountain of Youth’ Fake News?

-We may never uncover a real fountain of youth, but that doesn’t mean the research into the benefits of CBD oil is all for naught.
-Cannabis and its dozens of cannabinoids, terpenes, and flavonoids, each play a different role within the human endocannabinoid system.
+We may never uncover a real fountain of youth.
+However, that doesn’t mean the research into the benefits of CBD oil is all for naught.
+Cannabis and its many cannabinoids, terpenes, and flavonoids, each play a different role within the human endocannabinoid system.
 When taken as one aspect of a more holistic health and wellness plan, CBD could ultimately become a powerful, all-natural, supplement.

 Until there is conclusive proof about the therapeutic value of CBD, it’s a bit of a stretch to say CBD keeps you young.
-It is clear, however, that CBD is a safe medicine, and may have some benefit in preventing age-related brain and joint degeneration, but it is not likely to reverse the aging process.
+It is clear, however, that CBD is a safe medicine, and may prevent age-related brain and joint degeneration.
+But it is not likely to reverse the aging process.